 A little about me

 “Composer” is a description that I’ve had a hard time getting used to.
 With the exception of one I’ll-give-this-a-shot-even-though-I-don’t know-what-I’m-doing piece that I wrote in high school for my Senior Project, it was in graduate school that I wrote my first real piece of music.
 Like most of you reading this, I am a trumpet player.
 I started playing trumpet in the 5th grade, got the trumpet “bug” in the 8th grade and have identified myself as a trumpet player ever since.
 I hold two degrees in trumpet performance: a BM from California State University, Sacramento where I studied with Gary Dilworth and a MM from the University of Maryland where I studied with Chris Gekker.
 I have never formally studied composition.
-College theory, a good variety of performance experience and, perhaps most importantly, a child-like fascination with creativity and the creative process form the background from which I approached composition.
+College theory, a good variety of performance experience and, perhaps most importantly, a fascination with creativity and the creative process form the background from which I approached composition.
 I have been composing for 10 years now and recently completed my 14th piece of music.
 Not exactly prolific but each has been a labor of love to which I’ve given my very best effort and, at the end of the day, that’s what it’s all about for me.

 I’ve often reflected on why I didn’t start composing sooner and I think for a long time I was really intimidated by the idea of it.
 Not an uncommon feeling, I have found.
 Looking in the rear-view mirror on the long road of musical composition, it’s impossible not to feel inadequate.
 Beyond this, though, a lot of contemporary music had a distancing affect on me for other reasons.
 Many times after playing or listening to modern music, I was left scratching my head.
 I didn’t get it, didn’t like it or sometimes both.
 This had me convinced that to be considered good, music needed to be something that was beyond my grasp.
 I subconsciously developed the notion that composers were some other breed of people with X-men musical abilities and understandings I did not possess.
 It wasn’t until I had the opportunity to interact with someone who composed music that really resinated with me that my eyes were opened to the possibility of composing myself.
 I came to the not-so-profound-but-incredibly-important realization that, regardless of what anyone else thinks, music is good if you think it’s good.